vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  The data oggetto that the Vue instance is observing.
+  The data oggetto that the istanza di Vue is observing.
 You can swap it with a new oggetto.
-The Vue instance proxies access to the properties on its data oggetto.
+The istanza di Vue proxies access to the properties on its data oggetto.

 ### vm.$el